fkamin/simple-user-api/README.md

 ## How to stop application

-In order to stop containers, you just need to run this command:
+In order to stop container, you just need to run this command:
 #### Stop docker container
 ```bash
 docker compose down